 That backspin can help to lessen the dreaded sidespin that is created by a swing that slices.
 By getting a driver with a higher loft, you should keep in mind that you might sacrifice some distance.
 Overall, this is a good tradeoff if it effectively lessens your slice.

 The shaft can always help you with your slicing and should really be kept in mind when buying any club.
-The shaft has direct impact on the clubface positioning as well as your potential distance and accuracy.
+The shaft has a direct impact on the clubface positioning as well as your potential distance and accuracy.

 You want a shaft that gives you the greatest torque and flexibility if you are trying to minimize your slice.